Background pattern

 • have or have had fungal infections of the vagina or penis.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor, pharmacist, or nurse.

-Blood glucose in urine
+Glucose in urine

 Children and adolescents

-Other medications and Segluromet
+Other medicines and Segluromet

-Inform your doctor or pharmacist if you are taking, have taken recently or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-• if you are taking beta2 agonists such as salbutamol or terbutaline (used to treat asthma).
+• if you are taking beta-2 agonists such as salbutamol or terbutaline (used to treat asthma).

-Segluromet and alcohol
+Taking Segluromet with alcohol

 Avoid excessive alcohol consumption while taking Segluromet, as this may increase the risk of lactic acidosis (see section "Warnings and precautions").